Community Services of Ventura Downtown Lions

 - Food Share

-- Fred W. Smith Foundation (interest-free loans for college)
+- Fred W. Smith Foundation (scholarships for college)

 - Habitat for Humanity